-Sickle cell disease (SCD) refers to a group of genetic blood disorders affecting hemoglobin.
-Eating a balanced diet rich in zinc, folate, and fluids may help to prevent complications associated with the condition.
+Eating a balanced diet rich in zinc, folate, and fluids may help to prevent complications associated with sickle cell disease (SCD).

 Usually, red blood cells are disc-shaped and flexible enough to transport oxygen through the blood vessels.
 In people with SCD, red blood cells have the shape of a crescent or sickle.
 These cells can block blood flow since they are fragile and cannot easily move or bend.
 Lack of blood flow through the body can cause a range of health issues.

 This article explores SCD and diet.
 It also covers health disparities and when to speak with a doctor.